Too often, the postpartum recovery process is left out of the discussion. It’s time we brought it in. Let’s have the conversation.

 There is no one way to do this.

 No two mamas have the exact same set of postpartum needs.

 No two mamas have identical-looking support structures.

-Six weeks is the rough timeline given to the postpartum period.
+6 weeks is the rough timeline given for the postpartum period.

 What should you not do after giving birth?

 When it comes to what’s safe and what’s not, you’ll likely get some guidance from your healthcare practitioner about your specific situation.

 - Heavy lifting of any sort.
 Now’s not the time to help your friend move.